-Bolt the late application equipment to the brackets holding the safety bracket on both sides, and in the middle it rests on the bracket for the safety brackets.
+Bolt the late application equipment to the brackets holding the safety bars on both sides, and in the middle it will rest on the centre bracket.

 It is crucial to mount this equipment in a level position on the spreader, as otherwise the spreading will be laterally distorted.